Heinrich (crater)

 Heinrich is a small lunar impact crater on the Mare Imbrium, a lunar mare in the northwest quadrant of the Moon's near side.
-It was named after Czechoslovakian astronomer Vladimír Václav Heinrich.
+It was named after Czechoslovak astronomer Vladimír Václav Heinrich.
 It is a circular, bowl-shaped formation very similar to many other craters of comparable size on the Moon.

 Heinrich lies to the southwest of the prominent crater Timocharis, and was previously designated as Timocharis A before being given its current name by the IAU.
 It is otherwise a relatively isolated formation with only a few tiny satellite craters of Timocharis located nearby.